sanketsans/sanketsans.github.io/_projects/self_attention.md

 But all this work only gives the re-weighted vector just for V_1.
 So , we repeat all these steps for each word to get all the re-weighted embeddings.
 In the end, we get, <b> Y = [Y_1, Y_2, Y_3, Y_4] </b> which can provide us a better context for the sentence.

-This all in itself is called self-atteion.
+This all in itself is called self-attention.
 There are couple of things to take note of :
 <ul>
   <li> No trained weights </li>
   <li> Order has no influence </li>